lessleyH/Astro1_Moon/README.md

 ## How to play our game:
 + Download zip file from this repository
 + Open your terminal and run the following comands:
-> $ pip3 install -r requirements.txt
+> $ python3 -m pip install -U pygame --user

 > $ python3 main.py